Alter Aeon FAQ (Frequently Asked Questions)

 The first thing you should try to do is make a few rooms and get used to

-the commands used as a god.
-The primary commands you will want to use are
+the commands.
+The primary commands you will want to use are 'goto',

 The easiest way to create a new room is to use 'rset exit' or 'rlink' to

 create a connection to it, then walk through the exit.
 The destination

 room will be created automatically when you walk through the exit.

 When you are done creating a few rooms, you should use the 'rset save'